 Since the late 1990s Stephen has contributed to a number of broadcast outlets, ranging from the BBC to start ups.
 During the dot com boom he was broadcast editor of a UK financial news website, responsible for producing and presenting on-screen reports.

-Today, he works as a broadcast journalist, director and producer as well as providing consulting services to organisations looking to add streaming media, podcasts and videocasts to their websites.
+Today, he works as a broadcast journalist, director and producer as well as providing consulting services to organisations looking to add streaming media, podcasts and video content to their websites.

-Stephen’s recent work audio and video work has been used by publishers including the Financial Times – where he is a regular contributor to their podcasts – by Dennis Publishing, and by Reed Business Information.
+Stephen’s recent work audio and video work has been used by publishers including the Financial Times, the Guardian, Dennis Publishing, Reed Business Information and Reed Expo.

-Projects range from simple, single-camera “self op” video shoots to multi-camera productions together with other freelancers or production companies, as well as working with clients’ in-house crews or news teams.
+Projects range from simple, single-camera “self op” video shoots to multi-camera productions together with other freelancers or production companies, as well as working with clients’ or broadcasters’ in-house crews or news teams.
 He is also available for on-screen or on-air reporting, as well as shifts as a producer.

-Stephen maintains an in-house audio studio, with ISDN and IP links, for interviews, podcasts and voiceover work.
-Good audio is essential to all factual programming, and audiences for podcasts continue to grow.
+Stephen maintains an in-house audio studio, with ISDN and IP links, for interviews, podcasts, voiceover work and radio guest slots.

 The clip below is an example of a video clip, filmed by the reporter, to accompany an online feature for Dennis Publishing’s IT Pro:

-The piece was filmed using a video-capable SLR camera, with a separate recorder for the audio.
+The piece was filmed using a DSLR camera, with a separate recorder for the audio.